-Note: HCaTS PMO will provide OCOs with contract pricing only for the award of Time and Material or Labor-Hour sole source contract type contract.
-For all other types of contracts, pricing is competed at the task order level.
+HCaTS PMO will provide OCOs with contract pricing only for the award of Time and Material or Labor-Hour sole source contract type task order.
+For all other types of task orders, pricing is competed at the task order level.

-J.3 APPROVED SUBCONTRACTING PLAN (IF APPLICABLE)

-(END OF SECTION J)
+J.3 APPROVED SUBCONTRACTING PLAN (IF APPLICABLE) (END OF SECTION J)